bluehood/lightdm-webkit-theme-litarvan/README.md

 The duration of the ArchLinux splash screen is reduced from 2 to .8 seconds and the splash screen with the clock is skipped -- the login prompt is displayed right away.

+Many thanks to @litarvan for the awesome theme.